Mountainwatch Guide to Park City – Gateway to Utah’s Best Powder

 As flights get cheaper and the Epic/Ikon season pass war ramps up, Utah is becoming a no-brainer destination for Australian skiers and snowboarders.
 Base yourself at Park City and you can shred deep Utah powder on a huge variety of slopes, then come home to a buzzing après scene good enough for Hollywood’s elite to hit it every January during the Sundance film festival.
 Here are my top tips on where to ski, eat, drink and kick on when you visit.

-Skiing Park City is effectively free (apart from accommodation and flights) for Epic Pass-wielding Australians, who can make back their $839 investment in an Epic pass in just five days of skiing or riding at Park City (a five-day lift ticket to Park City is US$665, which is about AU$850).
-The resort has 7,300 skiable acres of terrain, with 348 trails, 41 lifts, 8 terrain parks, 13 bowls, a superpipe and a mini pipe.
+Park City is big – the resort has 7,300 skiable acres of terrain, with 348 trails, 41 lifts, 8 terrain parks, 13 bowls, a superpipe and a mini pipe.
 It’s aptly named “Park City” because terrain parks seem to crop up all over the mountain, are groomed to pristine condition and cater for all ranges and sizes of park rats.

 When it snows, head to Dreamcatcher chairlift on the Canyons side of the map for powdery tree skiing.
 And when the sun comes out, hike Jupiter Bowl for the deepest turns after a storm.

 When you’re out of fresh lines and looking for an alternative to ski, the closest and most easily accessed resort from Park City is the prestigious ski-only resort of Deer Valley.
-It’s a ten-minute ride on the free Park City bus service from Main Street and has earned the titled of the US’ Best Ski Resort at the World Ski Awards for the past five years in a row.
+It’s a ten-minute ride on the free Park City bus service from Main Street and has earned the titled of the US’ Best Ski Resort at the World Ski Awards a number of tines.
 Note that I don’t say “snowboard” anywhere, because it’s one of three resorts in the world that bans those brash single-plankers in favour of old-school alpine pursuits.

 Deer Valley is known for immaculately groomed runs, gourmet dining options and legion resort hosts that refuse to let you carry your own skis (or anything else) anywhere.
-Lift tickets are a bit exxy, but it’s worth spending a weekend day here when Park City gets crowded.
-Deer Valley limits the number of tickets sold each day, so you’ll never have to queue too long for a chairlift or lunch.
+Lift tickets are expensive, up to $US299 on weekends, but Deer Valley limits the number of tickets sold each day, so you’ll never have to queue too long for a chairlift or lunch.
 It’s also on the Ikon Pass for those who want more value out of their pass.

 Nearby, Snowbird and Alta are also on the Ikon Pass.
 These towering twin peaks seem to get loaded with the most powder of any Utah resorts due to their position on the northernmost tip of the Wasatch range.
 While Park City claims an average 860 centimetres snowfall each year, Snowbird is dumped with more than 1,200 centimetres.
-Both Alta and Snowbird are about an hour’s drive away and you can get to either from Park City with a US$140 return trip on Canyon Hop, which includes your day lift ticket and provides a shuttle bus transfer that will get you to the slopes by 9am and pick you up after they shut at 4pm.
-Alta, like Deer Valley, is skiers-only, so take your board to Snowbird if you want to stick to one plank.
+Both Alta and Snowbird are about an hour’s drive away and you can get to either from Park City with a US$69 return trip on Canyon Hop, which provides a shuttle bus transfer that will get you to the slopes by 9am and pick you up after they shut at 4pm.
+Alta, like Deer Valley, is also anti-snowboarders, so take if you have a snowboarder in the family or group head to Snowbird for some welcoming powder turns.

 Chances are you’ll have at least one person in your ski crew who doesn’t froth on shredding snowy mountains from dawn till dusk (fair-weather skiers, hello).
 Never fear – there are a bunch of activities for non-skiers and families to try in Park City during winter, including bowling, tubing, dog sledding, snow-mobiling and snow-biking.